Periodontics

 Category: Periodontics

-44) A patient has isolated recession in lower incisors and a high frenum.
+44) A patient has class I furcation involvement with 4 mm depth and bleeding.
 What is the treatment?

 45 / 56